 Contest the decision

-If you were not at fault, contest the officer’s decision to award you the ticket.
-If you can prove your point, your carrier won’t increase your premium.
+If you were not at fault, contest the officer's decision to award you the ticket.
+If you can prove your point, the courts will dismiss your ticket.
+So your carrier won't see that ticket or increase your premium.
+An example would be if the speed limit decreased, but the sign that would warn you was covered by a large tree branch.
+Even if you were going 1 mph over the speed limit, many judges will trust the officer's judgment.

 Raise your deductible and improve your credit score